-No, you most certainly do NOT have to be circumcised to get into heaven.
-This issue was resolved long ago by the apostle Paul and the early Church.
+This was confirmed long ago by the Apostle Paul and the early Church.
 Circumcision has absolutely nothing to do with your salvation.
 It is one of many Old Testament requirements that ended the moment that Jesus Christ died for our sins.
-Circumcision had to do with the Old Testament relationship between God and the Jews.
+Circumcision had to do with the Old Testament relationship between God and the children of Abraham.
 (See: Circumcision) It has never been a requirement for Christians.

 The primary reason this subject is discussed in the New Testament is because of confusion in the early Church among some Jews that had become Christians.
 At one point, some tried to pressure Titus, a Greek Christian friend of Paul, into being circumcised.
 (See: Titus) In reality, this was only the beginning of the demands of the Judaizers; they wanted him and all other Christians to practice ALL the other requirements of Jewish law, as well.